Trailay-s-AU-mods/Town-of-Trailay-Modding-Us/README.md

 Aurial - Radiate to if there are good

-Betrayer - Finish your tasks to reveal impostors

 Crewpostor - You can do averything, but you win with crewmates

 Detective - Examinate crime scenes